tact/public/README.md

-# beta-bugs
+# Tact closed beta bugs

-Report Tact closed beta bugs.
+Report any bugs about Tact closed beta to the “Issues” section of this repo.